Music Theatre Dos and Don'ts

 - DO announce your monologue by telling us the name of the play from which it comes.
 You do not need to tell us anything else about the play – no plot synopsis.
 Your 90 second time limit will begin after the introduction.

-- DO smile and say thank you at the end of your piece, even if you are stopped, which you will be, if you run over the two-minute time limit.
+- DO smile and say thank you at the end of your piece, even if you are stopped, which you will be, if you run over the time limit.

 - DO choose a monologue that is age-appropriate.
 The audition panel wants to see you do something honest and truthful, not a stretch piece.